mandober/bing-bash/README.md

 ### Usage
 * Files containing functions can be sourced individually and then functions can be called as usual.
 This way functions will, of course, stay resident, but at least this memory-occupying, environment-polluting way will keep the functions instantly available.
 * One level down in comparison to the above is to have functions marked for autoloading, but this is not a true autoloading as in other shells.
 Namely, when marked for autoloading, a stand-in, eponymous function will be created, only a few lines long (as opposed to sourcing the whole function's body) whose purpose is to source its complete definition when first called.
 * The last and most environment friendly way is to call functions through `bb` function dispatcher that will load called function, pass arguments to it and unload it when done.
 This way is also convenient during fiddling with function's body, as it always sources the current function's code.

 ### Conventions

+#### Naming Conventions
+Names of all functions are prefixed with `bb_` as an attempt to pseudo-namespace them so they won't collide with eponymous utilities, scripts or functions.
+On the other hand, files that define these functions are named without said prefix, but with `.bash` extension added (apart from only a few noted exceptions which have no extension).
+If you're sure no naming collisions exist on your system, you can, of course, make aliases (e.g. `alias typeof=bb_typeof`); some aliases are already provided in `bing_aliases` file.

+Names of variables local to functions all have `bb` prefix followed by capital letter (e.g. `bbParam`), so avoid passing similarly named parameters to minimize problems.

+Names of environment variables used are all upper-cased and have `BING_` prefix (e.g. `BING_FUNC`).

+#### Positional Parameters
 Positional parameters are divided into options and parameters (non-options).
 Options are further divided into: flags (options without arguments), options that have an optional argument and options that have required argument.
 Options are also divided into short (-o) and long options (--long-option).

 Parameters can be explicitly separated from options by using '--', as in: func -oARG --long-option ARG -- PARAMS in which case everything after '--' is treated as a parameter, even if it starts with a '-' or '--'.

 Order of options and parameters is not important, unless specifically noted or when using '--' to explicitly separate them.
 If the same option is repeated, the latter will overshadow the former.
 If non-existent option is supplied, it will be discarded.

-**Short options**
+#### Short Options
 A short option begins with a dash (-) followed by a single character.
 * If the option has NO ARGUMENTS it is called a simple option or a flag: -x
 * If the option has a REQUIRED argument it may be written: